organicmaps/organicmaps/docs/GOVERNANCE.md

 # Governance

-OMaps Project (omaps.app / omaps.org) is an independent open-source project and not controlled by any single company.
+Organic Maps Project (organicmaps.app) is an open-source project.

 ## The Governing Board

-The focus of the Governing Board is to assist and guide in the progress and development of OMaps, as well as to lead and promote OMaps.
+The focus of the Governing Board is to assist and guide in the progress and development of Organic Maps, as well as to lead and promote Organic Maps.

-The Governing Board is the governing body responsible for the overall oversight of the OMaps Project and the election (and re-election) of new board members.
-The Board also has the responsibility to ensure the goals, brands, and marks of the OMaps and community are protected.
-The Board serves as the final authority within the OMaps Project.
+The Governing Board is the governing body responsible for the overall oversight of the Organic Maps Project.
+The Board also has the responsibility to ensure the goals, brands, and marks of Organic Maps and community are protected.
+The Board serves as the final authority within the Organic Maps Project.

 ## Governing Board Responsibilities